structurely/ecs-autoscale/README.md

     max: 3
 ```

-In general, third party metrics are gathered by making an HTTP GET request to the
+In general, third party metrics are gathered by making an HTTP request to the
 url given.
-It is then assumed that the GET request will return a JSON object with
+It is then assumed that the request will return a JSON object with
 a field name corresponding to the `name` of the metric.
 To retreive a nested field
 in the JSON object, you can use dot notation.